Free Newsletter

-CDS is sometimes dubbed "Doggy Alzheimer’s," but this not entirely accurate.
-The signs and symptoms are eerily similar, but the pathology is somewhat different.
-Alzheimer’s Disease is a subtype of human dementia characterized by very specific microscopic changes in the brain called "plaques" and "tangles," features that have yet to be documented in dogs with CDS.
+CDS is sometimes dubbed "Doggy Alzheimer's," but this not entirely accurate.
+The signs and symptoms between the two conditions can be eerily similar, but the pathology is somewhat different.
+Alzheimer's disease is a subtype of human dementia characterized by very specific microscopic changes in the brain called "plaques" and "tangles."
+These are features that have yet to be documented in dogs with CDS.

 As the canine brain ages, both physical and chemical changes occur.
 Neuronal connections atrophy, particularly in the frontal "thinking" parts of the brain.
-Brain oxygen levels fall and small strokes may occur.
+Brain oxygen levels fall, and small strokes may occur.
 Abnormal proteins, called "amyloid" build up and inhibit brain cell function, particularly in brain regions involved with complex thought and memory.
-Acetylcholine, dopamine and serotonin, the chemical messengers that regulate memory, mood and alertness, are also disrupted.
-Metabolic imbalances lead to the build up of free radicals.
+Acetylcholine, dopamine, and serotonin, the chemical messengers that regulate memory, mood, and alertness, are also disrupted.
+Metabolic imbalances lead to the build-up of free radicals.
 These are toxic breakdown products that damage brain cell membranes.
-These are the features CDS, many of which are also seen in age-related dementia in people.
+These are the features of CDS, many of which are also seen in age-related dementia in people.

 The symptoms of CDS can be insidious.
-At first it may just seem as if your elderly dog is "slowing down."
-But at some point a troublesome pattern of behaviors begins to emerge.
-This may include one or more of the following:
+At first, it may just seem as if your elderly dog is "slowing down."
+But, at some point, a troublesome pattern of behaviors begins to emerge.
+This pattern may include one or more of the following:

 • Loss of housetraining.
 This is often a first sign of CDS in dogs.
 A previously housetrained dog may not remember to alert you when she has to go out, leading to indoor accidents.
 Or she may simply return from a walk only to do her business inside, as if nothing is amiss.